zoom/meetingsdk-auth-endpoint-sample/README.md

    `$ npm install`

-1. Create an environment file to store your SDK Key and Secret:
+1. Create an environment file to store your Meeting SDK credentials:

    `$ touch .env`

-1. Add the following code to the `.env` file, and insert your Zoom SDK App's Key and Secret found on the App Credentials page in the Zoom App Marketplace:
+1. Add the following code to the `.env` file, and insert your Zoom Meeting SDK Key and Secret or Client ID and Client Secret for Meeting SDK app type's created after February 11, 2023, found on the App Credentials page in the Zoom App Marketplace:

    ```
-   ZOOM_SDK_KEY=SDK_KEY_HERE
+   ZOOM_MEETING_SDK_KEY=MEETING_SDK_KEY_HERE
-   ZOOM_SDK_SECRET=SDK_SECRET_HERE
+   ZOOM_MEETING_SDK_SECRET=MEETING_SDK_SECRET_HERE
    ```

 1. Save and close `.env`.